 This is not a new practice when it comes to police brutality.
 The way they actually deal with the public is usually by lying and saying that they will deal with the actual matter at hand.
 This usually causes an uproar in the general public and causes citizens of society to generally not trust the police, especially minorities, including mainly American Africans, who assert that the police force has been taken over by members of the KKK on the highest level of deception.
 Yet, many White people generally trust the police force and they defend their crooked actions at all costs, which causes racial tensions to rise.

-Capital New York identified eighty-five Internet Protocol (IP) say that the addresses associated with the NYPD that was used to attempt to delete the Wikipedia entries was linked to the NYPD where there was "Notable" Wikipedia activity by the police force.
-These addresses was linked to approximately one dozen of those IP addresses.
+Capital New York identified eighty-five Internet Protocol (IP) say that the addresses associated with the NYPD that was used to attempt to delete the Wikipedia entries were linked to the NYPD where there was "Notable" Wikipedia activity by the police force.
+These addresses were linked to approximately one dozen of those IP addresses.

 On 3 separate occasions between October 2012 and March 2013, a user on the One Police Plaza network made edits to Wikipedia's "Stop and Frisk in New York City" entry.